ku-eecs330/lab-schedule/Lab-5/Lab-5_fall23.md

 ```

 ### C. Testing your code for disjoint sets
-Below is the testing logic fpr your code
+Below is the testing logic for your code
 ```Python
 if __name__ == '__main__':
   # Tasks A